 STRAP:

-Row 1: fsc 54, join ends into a ring
+Row 1: fsc 54, ch 1, turn

-Row 2: sc around [54]
+Row 2: sc across [54]

 Wait to fasten off strap until you’ve made and stuffed the head to be sure it is long enough to wrap around the head.